 DRIP stands for Dividend Reinvestment Plan.
-When an investor is enrolled in a DRIP, it means that incoming dividend payments are used to purchase more shares of the issuing company – automatically.
+When an investor is enrolled in DRIP stocks, it means that incoming dividend payments are used to purchase more shares of the issuing company – automatically.

 Many businesses offer DRIPs that require the investors to pay fees.
 Obviously, paying fees is a negative for investors.
-As a general rule, investors are better off avoiding DRIPs that charge fees.
+As a general rule, investors are better off avoiding DRIP stocks that charge fees.

-Fortunately, many companies offer no-fee DRIPs.
+Fortunately, many companies offer no-fee DRIP stocks.
 These allow investors to use their hard-earned dividends to build even larger positions in their favorite high-quality, dividend-paying companies – for free.

-Dividend Aristocrats are the perfect complement to DRIPs.
+Dividend Aristocrats are the perfect form of DRIP stocks.
 Dividend Aristocrats are elite companies that satisfy the following: